Last updated 1/16/17

-9. CAMSHAFTS: Any hydraulic flat tappet camshaft is permitted.
-No roller, solid lift, mushroom or “slapper-type” cams.
+9. CAMSHAFTS: Any hydraulic flat tappet camshaft or solid cam is permitted.
+No roller, mushroom or “slapper-type” cams.
 Double overhead cams are not permitted.

 Cam Bearings: Must remain as “stock” Babbitt type.
 Roller bearings are not permitted.

-f) Carburetor Adapter: Only a one or two-piece aluminum or phenelic carburetor adapter (maximum 1.0” in height) may be installed between the intake manifold and carburetor.
+c) Carburetor Adapter: Only a one or two-piece aluminum or phenolic carburetor adapter (maximum 1.0” in height) may be installed between the intake manifold and carburetor.
 A one-piece gasket may be installed between the carburetor and adapter and between the intake manifold and adapter.

 a) Clutch Master Cylinder: Aftermarket clutch master cylinders are permitted.